AlessandroProverbioFX/StereoDigitalDelay/README.md

 You can download the SDK from here: https://www.steinberg.net/en/company/developers.html

+### Version 1.1.0 --> Now you can sync the plugin to the project bpm with a click!

 ### Version 1.0.4 --> Fixed a bug with Logic Pro X

 ### Version 1.0.3 --> Now you can save the plugin state when you close your DAW